-Students at Insight/KSVA will only be eligible for dual-enrollment on a case by case basis pending approval by the local district for extracurricular activity eligibility.
-All students will be enrolled as full-time and will be required to maintain enrollment in no fewer than five (5) courses each semester for full-time status, unless otherwise agreed to by Insight/KSVA administration.
+Students at Insight/KSVA will only be eligible for dual enrollment on a case-by-case basis pending approval by the local district for extracurricular activity eligibility.
+All students will be enrolled full-time and will be required to maintain enrollment in no fewer than five (5) courses each semester for full-time status, unless otherwise agreed to by Insight/KSVA administration.
 Insight/KSVA is not responsible for tuition or fees associated with courses elsewhere.

-In order for a student to be eligible to participate in extracurricular activities, the student must be enrolled in a minimum of one class in the KSHSAA member school where they desire eligibility, and a minimum of five classes at Insight/KSVA.
+In order for a student to be eligible to participate in extracurricular activities, the student must.
 The local district retains the authority to approve dual enrollment agreements with Insight/KSVA.